Care to guess? Go ahead, guess…

 One thing to keep in mind when feeding your Bichon / Beagle mix is that this breed, in particular, is more susceptible to obesity.

 The ideal weight for a Glechon is between 15 and 35 lbs.
+And, while we're on the topic, the breed's typical height ranges between 15 and 16 inches tall.

 Give him treats sparingly, even while training him, and make sure you feed him his recommended diet.